waitandhope123/gr-failure-manifold/SPECULATION/README.md

-# GR Toy Lab Speculation: Spacetime as Emergent Phenomenon (Created by Claude using ChatGPT Toy Model Results)
+# GR Toy Lab Speculation: Spacetime as Emergent Phenomenon (Created by Claude using ChatGPT TOYS.md)

 ## What Is This?